aaronpk/oauth-authorization-server-discovery/draft-parecki-authorization-server-discovery.md

 In order to obtain an access token to access a resource server, an OAuth 2.0 client needs to know the authorization server to use for the request. {{RFC6749}} does not provide any mechanisms for authorization server discovery, and other OAuth 2.0 extensions have left authorization server discovery out of scope as well.

+This specification provides a mechanism for a resource server to indicate which authorization server it accepts access tokens from, so that an OAuth client can be configured with only the location of the resource server.

+For example, an email client could provide an interface for a user to enter the URL of their JMAP server.
+The email client would make a request to the server to discover the authorization server, then initiate an OAuth authorization flow to obtain tokens.

 # Conventions and Definitions